Chingiz Allazov: ONE Featherweight Grand Prix

 On January 16, 2021, it was announced that Allazov had signed with ONE Championship.
 Allazov made his ONE debut against Enriko Kehl at ONE on TNT 1 on April 7, 2021.
 He lost a close bout via split decision.

-Allazov faced Samy Sana in the quarter finals of the 2021 ONE Kickboxing Featherweight Grand Prix at ONE Championship: First Strike on October 15, 2021.
+Allazov faced Samy Sana in the quarter-finals of the 2021 ONE Kickboxing Featherweight Grand Prix at ONE Championship: First Strike on October 15, 2021.
 Allazov won the fight by knockout in 39 seconds of the first round via liver punch, becoming the first fighter to knock Sana out.

 Allazov was booked to face Marat Grigorian in the semifinals of the ONE Featherweight Kickboxing World Grand Prix at ONE: Only the Brave on January 28, 2022.
 Grigorian was later replaced by Jo Nattawut after the former tested positive for COVID-19.
 Allazov won in dominant fashion by first-round knockout.
 Allazov faced Sitthichai Sitsongpeenong at ONE: X on March 26, 2022, in the tournament finals.
 He won the fight by unanimous decision.

 ONE Featherweight champion

 Allazov was expected face Superbon Singha Mawynn for the ONE Featherweight Kickboxing World Championship at ONE on Prime Video 2 on October 1, 2022.
 Allazov withdrew with an injury on September 21.
 His fight with Superbon was rescheduled for ONE on Prime Video 5 on December 3, 2022.
 In turn, Superbon was forced to withdraw due to an illness and the bout was moved to headline at ONE on Prime Video 6 on January 14, 2023.
 He won the bout via knockout in the second round and earned the title.
 This win earned him the Performance of the Night award.

+Allazov made his first ONE Featherweight Kickboxing World Championship defense against the former Glory Lightweight champion Marat Grigorian at ONE Fight Night 13 on August 4, 2023.
+The pair fought on two previous occasions, with their first bout ending in a no contest and the second bout in a unanimous decision victory for Grigorian.
+He won the bout via unanimous decision.

+On January 6, 2025, it was officially announced that Allazov was no longer the ONE Featherweight Kickboxing World Champion, with his future with the promotion up in the air.